mobile app bar

 Allen, he acknowledged, is “a freak of nature.”
 But even then, he admitted he would be “hard-pressed to trade” Maye for anyone, lauding the Patriots quarterback’s age, growth curve, and command of the offense.

 The former Buccaneers HC went on to note that 2025 is effectively Maye’s first season operating in a system that fully utilizes his football IQ.
-At North Carolina, Maye thrived in an RPO-heavy structure, but Gruden believes he was rarely given full autonomy pre-snap.
-Under OC Josh McDaniels in Foxborough, that has changed dramatically.
+In North Carolina, Maye thrived in an RPO-heavy structure, but Gruden believes he was rarely given full autonomy pre-snap.
+Under OC Josh McDaniels in Foxborough, that has changed.

 “What he’s doing with Josh McDaniels is phenomenal.
 He’s going to break some records that Tom Brady never even attained.
-And he’s only in his first year in this system,” Jon Gruden said.
+And he’s only in his first year in this system,” Gruden added.

-That said, this isn’t the first time Gruden has raved about Maye.
+This isn’t the first time Gruden has raved about Maye.
 Back in November, he had already labeled the Patriots star “one hell of a young quarterback” after watching him in person.
-He praised Maye’s poise against pressure, his willingness to throw hot, and perhaps most importantly, his ability to handle adversity.
+He praised Maye’s poise while under pressure, his willingness to throw hot, and perhaps most importantly, his ability to handle adversity.

 Gruden also said that he evaluates quarterbacks by how they respond to misery, a trait he first noticed in Maye during post-loss press conferences at North Carolina.
-But still, are all these intangibles enough to place the 23-year-old over the reigning MVP, Josh Allen?
+But still, are all these intangibles enough to place the 23-year-old over the reigning MVP?
 Well, the stats do support Gruden’s praise this time.

 This season, Allen has matched Maye with 25 passing touchdowns but trails him in efficiency, completing 69.6% of his throws with 10 interceptions.
-The Bills QB’s rushing impact, however, remains elite (552 yards and 12 scores), but Maye has been more precise, more controlled, and more consistent within structure.
+The Bills quarterback’s rushing impact, however, remains elite (552 yards and 12 scores).
+But Maye has been more precise, more controlled, and more consistent within structure.

-And nothing reflects this claim more than the record of their respective teams.
+This reflects in the record of their respective teams.
 The Patriots sit at 12-3, while the Bills are close behind at 11-4.
 Head-to-head, the rivals split their two meetings this season, each winning once.

-So from Gruden’s perspective, these odds only reinforce his point.
-Because Allen’s physical brilliance is undeniable, but Maye’s command, growth, and ceiling make him the quarterback he would build around today.
+In the MVP market, the perception gap is significant.
+Maye sits second behind Matthew Stafford at +180, while Allen has drifted to +2500.
+These odds only reinforce Gruden’s point.
+Allen’s physical brilliance is undeniable, but Maye’s command, growth, and ceiling make him the quarterback he would build around today.

 Post Edited By:Samnur Reza